dotnet/coreclr/Documentation/design-docs/arm64-intrinsics.md

 + Widening from `Vector128<Half>` to two `Vector128<Float>`
 + Narrowing from two `Vector128<Float>` to `Vector128<Half>`

-Recent extension add support for
+Recent extensions add support for

 + General operations on `Half` types
 + Vector operations on `Half` types